 The UA Libraries want to increase impact and raise awareness of the world-class research that comes out of the university.
 We are committed to advancing open access, the distribution of research outputs and articles free of cost or other barriers.
 Because of our commitment to this cause, we have a dedicated fund to cover author fees (Article Processing Charges or APCs) for publishing in fully open access journals that meet the criteria outlined below.

 Please note: As of 1/1/2019, UA authors will only be eligible to receive OA Publishing Fund monies twice per academic year.

 Eligible publications (journals) must:

 We may make an exception if the journal meets other criteria and the faculty advisory board verifies its credibility.

-    The fund covers author charges up to $3,000 per article (when available).
-If the article is written with authors from other institutions, funding is prorated to cover UA authors only.
+The fund covers Article Processing Charges up to $3,000 per article (when available).
+If the article is written with authors from other institutions, funding will be prorated to cover UA authors only.

 Once your article has been accepted for publication, apply online.
 A faculty advisory board reviews and determines awards.

 Attribution: Authors should include, whenever feasible, the following statement in the final published version of the article: Publication of this article was funded in part by the University of Arizona Libraries Open Access Publishing Fund.